Tyler O'Neill Player Props: Cardinals vs. Angels

 Tyler O'Neill At The Plate

-- O'Neill is hitting .241 with four doubles, two home runs and seven walks.
+- O'Neill has four doubles, two home runs and seven walks while hitting .239.

-- He has hit a long ball in two of 26 games played this year, and in 2.2% of his plate appearances.
+- He has gone deep in two of 28 games played this season, and in 2.1% of his plate appearances.

 - In five games this year, O'Neill has picked up an RBI, with more than one RBI once.